kaleido-lab/dolphin/README.md

 pip install -r requirements.txt
 ```

-To start _dolphin_, you can specify the GPU/CPU assignment by "--load", the parameter indicates which Video Foundation Model to use and where it will be loaded to.
-The model and device are separated by underline '_', while the different models are separated by comma ','.
-The available Video Foundation Models can be found in the following table or _configs/backends.yaml_.
+To start _dolphin_, you can specify the GPU/CPU assignment by `--load`, the parameter indicates which Video Foundation Model to use and where it will be loaded to.
+The model and device are separated by underline `_`, while the different models are separated by comma `,`.
+The available Video Foundation Models can be found in the following table or `configs/backends.yaml`.

-For example, if you want to load VideoCaptioning to cuda:0 and MoviepyInterface to cpu, you can use: "VideoCaptioning_cuda:0,MoviepyInterface_cpu".
+For example, if you want to load VideoCaptioning to cuda:0 and MoviepyInterface to cpu, you can use: `VideoCaptioning_cuda:0,MoviepyInterface_cpu`.

 Some starting commands are as follows.